Star Wars Episode I: Racer

 Star Wars Episode I may divide the opinion of Star Wars fans, but the fast and furious pod-racing scenes from the film remain a highlight.
 Of course, it didn’t take long before LucasArts gave us the chance to try our own hands at pod racing from the comfort of our PCs or games consoles.
 A long long time ago (well okay, only back in March 2013), we reluctantly told you that Star Wars – Episode 1 Racer didn’t work on modern systems.
 Now we’re back again with a possible fix for this old game, as well as an updated 64-bit compatible installer.
 However, Star Wars Racer is a game fraught with strange complications and problems and may not work on all PCs.
 Our only advice is to try it and cross your fingers!

 While Star Wars Episode I: Racer will install without any issues on a 32 bit machine, if you are running the 64 bit version of Windows then the installer will simply not run.
 There is a replacement installer on the internet but it is rather over complicated to use and in our tests it didn’t work either.
 Help is at hand however, as we have written our own 64-bit compatible installer.
 The installer will also copy the fan-made patch, which makes it possible to run the game on (most) modern PCs.
 You can download the installer here.
 We have tested the installer on several PCs but of course there could always be bugs.
 If you have any issues please leave a comment at the bottom of this article and let us know.
+The installer was updated on the 12th January 2015 with an updated graphics patch (see below).

 Running the game